In just a couple of decades the War on Drugs managed to make a mockery of nearly the entire Constitution.

 The War on Drugs Is a Total Failure

 Corporate owned politicians of both parties concede total failure of the war on drugs on the Mexican border.
-Mexican drug cartels reign terror on both sides of the border, giving collectivist lawmakers the excuse to further curtail civil liberties of both American citizens and legal/illegal aliens living in the U.S.
+Communist factions in our government promote an open border to allow the free flow of drugs to pass unimpeded.
+As the Mexican drug cartels reign terror on both sides of the border, collectivist lawmakers use it as an excuse to further curtail civil liberties of both American citizens and legal/illegal aliens living in the U.S.

 The War on Drugs Was an Excuse to Wage a War on Civil Liberties

 Democratic politicians like the War on Drugs just as it is — because they love the power it gives the federal government.
 Republican politicians want to accelerate the War on Drugs — by taking away more of your Constitutional liberties, by taking away more of your privacy, by turning America into more of a police state.”

 The Federal government shouldn’t be waging a war on drugs.

 The War on Drugs wouldn’t be possible if the federal government obeyed the Tenth Amendment.
 Current drug laws are an improper usurpation of the power to regulate interstate commerce, and the power to prohibit should be reserved by the states.
 It is a States issue, and it is the states that should deal with the problem as they see fit.
 Instead, the states have relinquished their responsibility and allowed the Federal government to intrude where they do not belong.